pradeepgangwar/gRPC-Demo/README.md

 This is just a basic app developed just to get an idea of gRPC and ProtoBufs.
 There are three things you can do with the app.

 - Create a student record.
-(File is saved in the resources folder with .txt extension)
+(File is saved in the root dirtectory of the project)
 - Modify contentrs of a student file.
 - Read the contents of a file